rbturnbull/thesis_data/README.md

 * N15<sup>+</sup>: Sinai ar.
 NF Parch 15/24/36/64
 * S71<sup>+</sup>: Sinai ar.
 71/Sinai ar.
 NF Parch 44

 NB.
 These transcriptions have not be validated with a secondary independant transcription.
 The transcriptions are not intended for publication.
 They are provided to present the raw data for the numerical analysis.
 Any close textual study should be done using the D-Codex interface so the manuscript facsimile images can be used for comparison.
 Uncertain transcriptions are marked with question marks.
 Gaps in the PDF are marked by underbrackets.
-Narrow underbrackets $\underbracket(\ \ )$ represent one character and long underbrackets $\underbracket(\ \ \ \ \ \ )$ represent gaps of unknown length.
+Narrow underbrackets $\underbracket{\ \ }$ represent one character and long underbrackets $\underbracket{\ \ \ \ \ \ }$ represent gaps of unknown length.

 For the D-Codex Software Packages, see:
 * https://github.com/rbturnbull/dcodex